www.scantips.com

 Blur of CoC

-FoV at subject
+FoV at Subject

-FoV at
+FoV at Background

 The "d=2.5%" or "d=2.1x" at Hyperfocal means for example that the focus distance is 2.5% or 2.1x hyperfocal.
-More details of DOF calculator usage are on next page.
+More details of DoF calculator usage are on next page.
 A chart of hyperfocal distances is below.

 Specifying Sensor Size: (Five options)